juaml/junifer/docs/extending/parcellations.rst

 should try to choose a meaningful name that conveys as much relevant information about your parcellation as necessary).

-The ``parcellation_path`` must be a ``str`` or ``Path`` object to a valid ``NIfTI`` image, which contains integer labels indicating the individual ROIs of your parcellation.
+The ``parcellation_path`` must be a ``str`` or ``Path`` object indicating a path to a valid ``NIfTI`` image, which contains integer labels indicating the individual regions-of-interest (ROIs) of your parcellation.
 The background in this parcellation should be indicated by 0, and the labels of ROIs should go from 1 to N (where N is the total number of ROIs in your parcellation).
 Now, we nearly have everything we need.

 Lastly, we also want to make sure that we can associate each integer label with a human readable name (i.e. the name for each ROI).
 This serves naming the features